The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 Sections on your landing page that you can incorporate these topics into can be:

-• Images and video that relates to copy
+- Images and videos that relate to copy

 “Addressing buyer fears on landing pages can increase conversion rates by 80%.” — gripped.io

-Your copy may have them convinced that what you have is what they need and reduced all their decision barriers preemptively... but how do you push them to take action right then and there instead of waiting for some other time?
+Your copy may convince them that what you have is what they need and reduce all their decision barriers preemptively, but how do you push them to take action right then and there instead of waiting for some other time?

-You do this through adding URGENCY throughout your headlines, copy, and CTAs.
+You do this by adding URGENCY throughout your headlines, copy, and CTAs.
 There are two common ways this can be done:

-One way is addressing the aspect of TIME.
-Paint a picture of what could happen if they don't act, and make it as clear as possible that time is running out.
+One way is to address the aspect of TIME.
+Paint a picture of what could happen if they don’t act and make it as clear as possible that time is running out.

 The other is adding SCARCITY.
 Studies have shown that humans have a tendency to perceive things as more valuable when they’re limited.
-If there's only a limited supply or openings for what you're offering, be sure to make that clear and highlighted in your copy.
+If your offering has a limited supply or openings, be sure to make that clear and highlight it in your copy.

 5 – Provide a Next Step

-If someone wants to get a quote to repaint their home’s exterior, you want to let them know to fill out the form and that you’re going to give them a call within 24 hours to schedule a time to come by to look at their property.
-That way, there are no surprises or questions and they don’t just go seek out other options.
+If someone wants to get a quote to repaint their home’s exterior, you should let them know to fill out the form and that you’ll call them within 24 hours to schedule a time to come by to look at their property.
+That way, there are no surprises or questions, and they don’t just go seek out other options.

 On-page contact info/conversion form

-Your form should capture enough information so that you can follow up in a customized manner, but not so much information that it takes what seems like extra time or thought to fill out.
+Your form should capture enough information to allow you to follow up in a customized manner but not so much information that it takes what seems like extra time or thought to fill out.

 Repeat your CTA on long pages